The Best Trick of All

 Page Loading Animation

-So we deleted the loading cover and see what happened!
+So we deleted the loading cover, and look what happened!

 Making sure that Googlebot is able to render your site properly is what you should check first when you’re looking for a reason why your site is invisible in search results.